Veterinary Technology

 Classes

-This online course provides students with required clinical tasks to be completed in an approved clinical site in the areas of: surgery, restraint, instrumentation, equipment, surgical and medical care, and basic clinical procedures on various animal species.
+This course provides students with the required clinical skills to be completed in approved clinical sites.
+Topics may include but are not limited to medical care and basic clinical procedures in various animal species.
 Upon course completion, the student should be able to understand the responsibilities of a veterinary technician and begin the development of fundamental skills.

 Credits